linqiu919/acemcp/README_EN.md

 ### Multi-Encoding File Support

-Acemcp automatically detects and handles files with different character encodings, making it suitable for international projects:
+Acetool automatically detects and handles files with different character encodings, making it suitable for international projects:

 - **Automatic Detection**: Tries multiple encodings in order: UTF-8 → GBK → GB2312 → Latin-1
 - **Fallback Handling**: If all encodings fail, uses UTF-8 with error handling to prevent crashes